railsgirls/guides.railsgirls.com/_pages/touristic-autism_resource-modeling.md

    rails db:migrate
 {% endhighlight %}

+{% coach %}
-**Coach:** Explain what user model has been generated.
+Explain what user model has been generated.
 What are the fields?
 Note that a model inherits abilities to interact with the DB from its ApplicationRecord super-class (ref.
 MVC).
+{% endcoach %}

 ## Step 4: Create your first user